graphile/graphile.github.io/src/pages/postgraphile/usage-library.md

   * `exportGqlSchemaPath`: Enables saving the detected schema, in GraphQL schema format, to the given location.
 The directories must exist already, if the file exists it will be overwritten.
   * `graphqlRoute`: The endpoint the GraphQL executer will listen on.
 Defaults to `/graphql`.
   * `graphiqlRoute`: The endpoint the GraphiQL query interface will listen on (**NOTE:** GraphiQL will not be enabled unless the `graphiql` option is set to `true`).
 Defaults to `/graphiql`.
+  * `externalUrlBase`: If you are using watch mode, or have enabled GraphiQL, and you either mount PostGraphile under a path, or use PostGraphile behind some kind of proxy that puts PostGraphile under a subpath (or both!) then you must specify this setting so that PostGraphile can figure out it's external URL. (e.g. if you do `app.use('/path/to', postgraphile(...))`), which is not officially supported, then you should pass `externalUrlBase: '/path/to'`.)
+This setting should never end in a slash (`/`).
+To specify that the external URL is the expected one, either omit this setting or set it to the empty string `''`.
   * `graphiql`: Set this to `true` to enable the GraphiQL interface.
   * `enhanceGraphiql`: Set this to `true` to add some enhancements to GraphiQL; intended for development usage only.
   * `enableCors`: Enables some generous CORS settings for the GraphQL endpoint.
 There are some costs associated when enabling this, if at all possible try to put your API behind a reverse proxy.